-Clearwater National Forest USDA Forest Service 12730 Highway 12 Orofino, ID 83544 208-476-4541
+Clearwater National Forest USDA Forest Service 12730 Highway 12 Orofino, ID 83544 208-476-4541 others were moved to Lolo Pass in 1979 to be restored and serve as a rustic Visitor Information Center.

 The Lolo Pass Visitor Information Center produced a line drawing poster featuring the historic Mud Creek Ranger Station log cabin, built in 1923.
 This log building and two